docwire/docwire/README.md

     - XLSX and more are coming: Additional export formats for diverse use cases.

 - **Fast and accurate file format detection**: Leveraging file signatures, file name extensions, content analysis, and MIME type recognition, the DocWire SDK automatically detects the format of any file.
 This ensures that the appropriate parser is selected for processing.
 With its ability to identify various formats, DocWire SDK serves as a versatile tool for numerous file processing tasks.
 For more information, see the following functions and classes: [content_type::detector](https://docwire.readthedocs.io/en/latest/classdocwire_1_1content__type_1_1detector.html) and [content_type::detect](https://docwire.readthedocs.io/en/latest/namespacedocwire_1_1content__type.html#ab8fcce329158e74aed1c402df93fa4e4).
 [You can find example how to perform file type detection (with or without document processing) here](https://docwire.readthedocs.io/en/latest/file_type_determination_8cpp-example.html).
+Additionally, the SDK provides functionality to convert a MIME type back to a file extension via `content_type::by_file_extension::to_extension`, which can be useful in scenarios where a file name is needed.

 - **Build-in powerful flan-t5-large model**: This state-of-the-art transformer-based model is designed for a wide range of natural language processing tasks, including text translation, question answering, summarization, text generation, and more.
 It has been trained on a diverse range of data sources and can handle complex linguistic phenomena such as word order, syntax, and semantics.
 The model's versatility and ability to perform multiple tasks make it a valuable addition to the DocWire SDK, allowing developers to leverage its capabilities for a variety of NLP tasks within their applications. **The build-in model is optimized to run with descent speed on lower-end desktops and mobile devices without GPU acceleration and consuming less than 1 GB of memory**